 Top 3 Crucial Tips When Coming Home after Detox or Rehab

-The first few weeks are the toughest.
+The first few weeks of early recovery are the toughest.
 Hopefully, a friend or family member has removed all drugs and associated paraphernalia from your home.
 If not, enlist someone’s help to handle this task or at least be with you while you do it.

 Undergoing Relapse Prevention